RDLigeralde/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Personal Modifications

+My goal was to get the headlines of sponsored stories in the sidebar.
+To that end, I told the target element to find divs with the class "story sidebar-story sponsered", which gave me the div wrapping this headline assuming it exists (there is a sponsored story).
+I then found the element with tag "a" within this div to get the headline and link, and from there extracted the data as the text from this tag.
+If either of these steps failed to find a suitable tag, I returned "" as a headline to represent no sponsored story being present.